aaronlevin/concordance/README.md

 ### 2. Constant Memory using Iteratees

-In this solutino we assume that we're solving the concordance problem on a huge text file or other buffered input.
+In this solution we assume that we're solving the concordance problem on a huge text file or other buffered input.
 We use pure functional `Iteratee`s, similar to a Free Monadic implementation of a function that steps through a computation in constant memory.
 There are several advantages to Iteratees (they are composable, use constant memory, and are fairly flexible) and disadvantages (they are complex and hard to use).